daq-tools/kotori/doc/source/faq/acquisition.rst

 ********
 Question
 ********
 - I am seeing lots of things about MQTT_.
-How is the data actually imported into InfluxDB_?
+How is the data actually imported into the database?
 - Is data acquisition also possible through HTTP POST requests to the defined topic / channel address?

 ******